-The fifth of May, or translated into Spanish: Cinco de Mayo commemorates the battle victory of the outmatched Mexican army over French forces near the city of Puebla in 1862.
+The fifth of May — or translated into Spanish, Cinco de Mayo — commemorates the battle victory of the outmatched Mexican army over French forces near the city of Puebla in 1862.
 Cinco de Mayo has evolved into a celebration of Mexican-American heritage and culture right here in the United States.
-Although, some do confuse it with the celebration of Mexican independence (that’s September 16), while others argue that the holidays surge in popularity in recent years has been orchestrated to sell more beer.
+Some, however, do confuse it with the celebration of Mexican independence (that’s September 16)…while others argue that the holiday’s surge in popularity in recent years has been orchestrated to sell more beer!

 Still, Cinco de Mayo can be a fun and enjoyable celebration, especially if you’re partying in some unexpected locales.
 So forget all of the usual festivals, like in California, the Southwest, Texas, or even Mexico, and check out some of these surprising places to celebrate Cinco De Mayo.
 You might already be right near one!

 St. Paul, MinnesotaProbably the American city thought least likely to have any sort of Cinco de Mayo festival, the Minnesota city regularly appears on lists and articles running down the holiday’s top celebrations throughout the country.
 And with two days of festivities, including a 5K run, live music, a parade, different “zones” of Mexican heritage, and a jalapeño-eating contest, one can see why travelers take cheap flights in May to the Mile High City.

 You may also like: Viva Mexico!
 How and Where to Celebrate Mexican Independence Day

 The capital city of Colorado hosts one of the most rocking Cinco de Mayo festivals around.
 Literally.
 The celebration puts music center stage with two days of traditional Mexican music and Latin-influenced tunes.
 There’s also a host of exhibits, food vendors, a parade, a taco-eating contest, and chihuahua races.

 View this post on Instagram